 Topiramate (Brand Name: Topamax)

-Anticonvulsant medications like topiramate aren’t designed to help AUDs.
+Anticonvulsant medications like topiramate aren’t FDA-approved to help AUDs.
 But some people find that this medication can ease feelings of depression and anxiety, and that could help them to stop drinking as a form of self-medication.
+It may also weaken the association between cravings cues and drinking.

 If the FDA-approved drugs don’t help curb drinking, your doctor might try this option.